richardaspinall/css-pingpong/README.md

 # Ping Pong CSS
 > Jan 2021

+## Description
 Fun play around project to learn more CSS positioning, shapes and animations.

-[Resources](https://github.com/richardaspinall/pingpong-css#resources)
+See learning resources at the bottom of this readme.

 ## Goals
 * Learn about CSS animations and how to create complex shapes.